SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>Device Management</td>
 <td>The step headers "1, 2, 3 ..." of the "Connect smartphone" wizard can no longer be clicked.
 The navigation now works exclusively via the buttons in the footer of the wizard.
 Moreover, the text which is displayed if an error occurs during the registration has been revised.
-If the last step ends in an error message, the last header will now also reflect this error status.</td>
+If the last step ends in an error message, the last header now also reflects this error status.</td>
 <td>DM-1930</td>
 <td>10.17.25.0</td>
 </tr>